SokuDev/SokuMods/README.md

 *By default, the game is in normal state.
 When ending a game/spectate/replay during mountain vapor, the game goes in Mountain Vapor state and stays this way until the next game starts.
 When joining, spectating, or watching a replay that does not correspond to your state, you will be desynced.*

-*The mod allows you to manually set your state before joining/spectating/watching a replay to match the state of your peer/replay.*
+*The mod allows you to automatically resync some replays (currently, those downloaded from sokureplays) and manually set your weather state if needed.*

 ### shady-loader